microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 	set AZURE_STORAGE_ACCOUNT=<i>storage_account_name</i>
 	</pre>

 1. Return to the Azure Portal for a moment and open the blade for the storage account you created in Exercise 1.
-Then click the key icon near the top of the blade.
+Then click **Access keys** to view the storage account's access keys.

     ![Viewing the storage account's access keys](Images/view-access-keys.png)